-Renoise 2 review
+Renoise 2 full review

 To find the true ancestor of Renoise, a sample sequencing, digital-audio production tool, you’d have to go back to the mid 80s when the Atari ST and Commodore Amiga were the hobbyist computers of choice.
 We remember long and late nights hunched over TCB Tracker, Noisetracker and other similarly named tools, entering drum beats and synth pads one note at a time.
 This app takes us way, way back.